gregmarquet/inspired/README.md

 #### Improvements

-I have used the Unsplash Source API, but I would like to explore their more advanced API since I am only able to get the image through source.
-I would like to credit the photographer.
+I used the Unsplash Source API, but I would like to explore their more advanced API since I would like to credit the photographers, and the Unsplash Source API only returns the image.

 ### If you want to help